SleipnirGroup/Choreo/docs/usage/saving.md

 ## Project Details

-If you have saved your choreo file, correctly, you should see the below:
+If you have saved your choreo file correctly, you should see the following:

 ![Project Info](../media/project_info.png)